|

-building a painting – layer by layer – using thin veils of
+patience and discipline.
+You build a painting – layer by layer – using thin veils of

 low-valued glazes that take advantage of a watercolor’s incredible